Telford Child Support Lawyers

 - The child’s standard of living prior to the parents’ separation, if applicable

 In addition to income, the parents’ custody arrangement can have a significant impact on the calculation of child support.
 For example, the parent who does not have primary physical custody may have his or her child support obligation significantly reduced if the parents have a shared physical custody arrangement since the parent with the support obligation would already be paying for much of their child’s expenses during his or her periods of custody.
+Contact our experienced child support lawyers in Telford, PA for legal assistance and guidance in child support.
+We are dedicated to fighting for your rights during this child support lawsuit.

-At Rubin, Glickman, Steinberg & Gifford P.C., our child support attorneys understand that an initial determination of a child support obligation is often just a first step in a child support matter — and is a difficult step at that.
+At Rubin, Glickman, Steinberg & Gifford P.C., our Telford child support attorneys understand that an initial determination of a child support obligation is often just a first step in a child support matter — and is a difficult step at that.
 That is why our legal team stands ready to help our clients through all the different aspects of the child support process, including:

 - Determining the income of a self-employed parent or a parent who owns his or her own business